p1co/UltraBot/README.md

-# Be Aware - This is a dev version, and as such may be unstable and may break!
+### Be Aware - This is a dev version, and as such may be unstable and may break!
+For a stable version, select the stable branch

 # UltraBot